headmade/mtscommunicator/README.md

 MTSC_LOGIN=login MTSC_PASSWORD=pass ./bin/mtsc_send_messages.rb 7917xxxxxxx,7917xxxxxxy test
 ```

-The former way is simpler, the latter is more secure (as
+The former way is simpler, the latter one is more secure (as
 authentication data is not shown on `ps` command).

+See additional examples in bin/*rb

+# Forks & pull requests

+Lots of official MTS Comminucator API functions are not implemented yet.
+So...

+You're welcome!